 The audience hummed in agreement.
 It made complete sense.

-“It’s important for us to slow down,” Manta began to wrap up her workshop.
+“It’s important for us to slow down,” Manta said as she wrapped up her workshop.
 “With sex … we’re so focused on the end ‘goal,’ we forget the intimacy.
 If I have to leave you guys with some final tips: use lube!
 Lots of lube.
 And remember, you are exactly who you are supposed to be today, and you are fucking awesome!”

 Right after Manta, August from the Pleasure Chest hosted “Libido Liberation,” which delved into “which toys and techniques work with or without an erection, how to have great sex without penetration and how to increase and sustain your sex drive as we demystify hormones and supplements.”